brightertiger/notes/notes/probml/probml-08-optimization.md

         - $m_t = \beta m_{t-1} + g_{t-1}$
         - $\theta_t = \theta_{t-1} + \eta_t m_t$
         - Momentum is essentially EWMA of gradients
-    - Nestrov Momentum
+    - Nesterov Momentum
         - Momentum may not slow down enough at the bottom causing oscillation
-        - Nestrov solves for that by adding a lookahead term
+        - Nesterov solves for that by adding a lookahead term
         - $m_{t+1} = \beta m_t - \eta_t \Delta L(\theta_t + \beta m_t)$
         - It updates the momentum using gradient at the predicted new location